resource/Front-End-Standards/Stylesheets/CSS.md

 ```

 ## <a name="value-formatting">Value Formatting</a>
 Use hex or rgba.
-Use hex shortcut when possible.
+Use hex shortcuts when possible.

 ```css
 /* bad */